2013-2014

 Professor in Philosophy, received a grant from the Teagle Foundation for “Core Curricula in the Research University: Challenges and Prospects,” a collaborative initiative between UChicago, Columbia University, and Yale.

-Professor in Near Eastern Languages and Civilizations, published The Joseph Smith Egyptian Papyri (Signature Books, 2013).
+Assistant Professor in Near Eastern Languages and Civilizations, published The Canonization of Islamic Law: A Social and Intellectual History (Cambridge University Press, 2013).

 Pages